Bruno Walter: Recordings

 These recordings are of special interest for the performance practices of the orchestra and also for intensity of expression.
 Walter was to re-record both works successfully in later decades.
 His famous Decca Das Lied von der Erde with Kathleen Ferrier, Julius Patzak and the Vienna Philharmonic was made in May 1952, and he recorded it again in stereo, with the New York Philharmonic, in 1960.
 He conducted the New York Philharmonic in the 1957 stereo recording of the Second Symphony.
 He recorded the Ninth in stereo in 1961.
 These recordings, as well as his other American recordings, were released initially by Columbia Records and later on CD by Sony.

 Since Mahler himself never conducted the Ninth Symphony and Das Lied von der Erde, Walter's performances cannot be taken as documentations of Mahler's interpretations.
 However, in the light of Walter's personal connection with the composer and his having given the original performances, they have another kind of primary authenticity.
 In his other (greatly esteemed) recordings of Mahler—various songs and the First, Second, Fourth, and Fifth Symphonies—there is the great added interest that he had heard Mahler's own performances of most of them.

-Walter made many highly acclaimed recordings of other great Germanic composers, such as Mozart, Haydn, Beethoven, Schubert, Johannes Brahms, Johann Strauss Jr., and Anton Bruckner, as well as of Bach, Wagner, Schumann, Dvorak, Richard Strauss, Tchaikovsky, Smetana, and others.
-Walter was a leading conductor of opera, and recordings of Mozart's Don Giovanni and The Marriage of Figaro from both the Metropolitan Opera and the Salzburg Festival, of Beethoven's Fidelio, and of Wagner and Verdi are now available on CD.
-Also of great interest are recordings from the 1950s of his rehearsals of Mozart, Mahler and Brahms, which give insight into his musical priorities and into the warm and non-tyrannical manner—as contrasted with some of his colleagues—with which he related to orchestras.
+Walter made several acclaimed recordings of other Germanic composers, such as Bach, Haydn, Mozart, Beethoven, Schubert, Schumann, Brahms, Johann Strauss II, and Wagner.
+Walter was a leading conductor of opera, and recordings of Mozart's Don Giovanni, and The Marriage of Figaro from both the Metropolitan Opera and the Salzburg Festival, of Beethoven's Fidelio, and Verdi's Aida are now available on CD.
+Also of interest are recordings from the 1950s of his rehearsals of Mozart, Mahler and Brahms, which give insight into his musical priorities and into the warm and non-tyrannical manner—as contrasted with some of his colleagues—with which he related to orchestras.